-Blankety Blank set for a revival on BBC One, it's been reported.
+Blankety Blank is set for a new revival on BBC One – here’s when it’s on TV tonight and who’s on the line up.

 Blankety Blank has previously been hosted by series regulars Terry Wogan, Les Dawson and Lily Savage.